 Aside from donating the land for the school site, Walindi also continues to donate time, labour, resources and finances in order to keep the school running.
 Resort guests have generously donated over the last years to evenings of traditional dancing conducted by students from the school.
 Donations have come in from outside organizations, individual donors, as well as other schools in Australia.
 These donations have helped pay additional teacher’s salaries, school resources such as pencils, writing books, pens, paper etc. and assisted with some new classroom development.
 A special private donation led to the construction of the Principal and teacher's on-site residence.
 MBES is one of the few Elementary schools in the Province which has teacher’s housing onsite.
 This allows for better management and supervision of the school.

 The schools are only partly funded by the government, therefore much of their day-to-day operations rely on donations from Walindi Resort and guests to keep them running.
-If you would like to help the schools you can contact the resort directly.
+If you would like to help the schools you can donate directly here.

 June 2015 saw the start of construction of the new Walindi Primary School on the northern end of Walindi Plantation.
 The land has been donated by Walindi's owners Max and Cecilie Benjamin and was constructed by Walindi at cost.